Western Kansas congressman opens Senate bid to block Kobach

 Two-term Rep. Roger Marshall entered the race facing some skepticism from the right despite his anti-abortion and gun-rights views and a consistent record of voting with President Donald Trump.
 Marshall ended June with $1.4 million in campaign funds, giving him a jump on fundraising.

-Marshall planned to kick off his campaign at the state fair.
+Marshall kicked off his campaign at the state fair, making the announcement at a podium festooned with state’s ubiquitous sunflowers.
 In an AP interview beforehand, he stressed his rural ties and portrayed himself as part of a line of western Kansas congressmen who later served in the Senate, including former Senate Majority Leader and Kansas political icon Bob Dole.

 Marshall and Kobach are among five GOP candidates actively campaigning to replace four-term Republican Sen. Pat Roberts, who is not seeking re-election in 2020.
 Kobach, a former Kansas secretary of state, built a national profile by advocating tough immigration policies, though he lost the Kansas governor’s race last year after his take-no-prisoners style alienated moderate voters.